Jisan-mia/ts/README.md

   - any

-**Note-1**: A variable declared with a particular type of value cannot be changed to another type of value
+**Note-1**: If we explicitly set types to variables the value cannot be changed to another types of value.
+In other word A variable declared with a particular type of value cannot be changed to another type of value
 ```ts
 let salary: number = 20000
 salary = 'twentyK' // error